 • Doing the right thing to make a positive difference and create a better place for everyone to work

-“Unquestionably, our world, our society, our countries, our workplaces, and our homes have become much more complex and challenging,” said Weatherill.
+Weatherill went on to say “unquestionably, our world, our society, our countries, our workplaces, and our homes have become much more complex and challenging.

-“There is a great need for leadership today, to give people a sense of direction to guide us and assist us in doing the right thing,” he added.
+“There is a great need for leadership today, to give people a sense of direction to guide us and assist us in doing the right thing."

 Image: Simon Weatherill presenting.